-(i) Recognition and measurement
+Recognition and measurement (i)

 Items of property, plant and equipment are measured at cost less accumulated depreciation and accumulated impairment losses.
 Cost includes the cost of material and labour and other costs directly attributable to bringing the asset to a working condition for its intended use.